The Additional State Pension is an extra amount of money you could get on top of your basic State Pension if you’re:

-- a man born on or after 6 April 1951
+- a man born before 6 April 1951

-- a woman born on or after 6 April 1953
+- a woman born before 6 April 1953

 The Additional State Pension is paid with your basic State Pension.